ngbgithub/The-One-True-Makefile/README.md

     installed should *not* be mentioned in the `module.mk` files.
 The dependency autogeneration feature from gcc will deal with them, and since they aren't going to be installed, there's no reason to list them manually anywhere.
+(Also note that `.h` and `.hpp` files that are not going to be installed should go in src/ directories, and not in include/ directories.)

-* If you're keeping tinyxml, and you've renamed your package from something other than `one_true_makefile` (which is understandable), then you'll need to edit the tops of the tinyxml headers and source files to reflect that.
-For example, if your new project is called MyProject, you'll have to change lines that say
+* If you're keeping tinyxml2, and you've renamed your package from something other than `one_true_makefile` (which is understandable), then you'll need to edit the tops of the tinyxml2 source file to reflect that.
+For example, if your new project is called MyProject, then in tinyxml2.cpp and xmltest.cpp, you'll have to change the lines that say

-    <pre><code>#include "one_true_makefile/tinyxml/tinyxml.h"</code></pre>
+    <pre><code>#include "one_true_makefile/tinyxml2/tinyxml2.h"</code></pre>

    to

-    <pre><code>#include "MyProject/tinyxml/tinyxml.h"</code></pre>
+    <pre><code>#include "MyProject/tinyxml2/tinyxml2.h"</code></pre>

 * Rename all the directories named `one_true_makefile` to your project's name.